CalfCrusher/Exif-Maniac/README.md

 **A Remote Code Execution Framework via Exif Data in images**

--> Insert payload in Exif data
+-> Insert payload in images as Exif data

 -> Upload image to <a href="https://transfer.sh">transfer.sh</a> (Files stored for 14 days)

--> Generate one liner to launch on victim machine
+-> Generate one liner to launch on victim machine (OSX, Linux)

+Exif Maniac include <a href="https://github.com/D4Vinci/Cuteit">Cuteit</a> that make a malicious ip a bit cuter 😄

 ### Usage